 Evan graduated from Herndon High School and, in 2000, was the first recipient of the award for outstanding actor in a musical at the inaugural Washington, DC Area Cappie Awards.
 He received his bachelor’s degree in Theater from the College of William and Mary.
 In 2009, Evan was named as an International Fellow at Shakespeare’s Globe in London.
-More recently, he received the WATCH award for Outstanding Direction for Elden Street Players’ 2010 production of Metamorphoses, which also won the award for Outstanding Play.
-Evan lives in Arlington, VA, with his wife and baby boys.
+Evan lives in Sterling, VA, with his wife and two sons.

-Matthew joined Elden Street Players in 2012 and is responsible for strategic management of all non-artistic initiatives.
-He acts as the primary contact between NextStop and vendors, press, and audience members, handles all our technology needs, and develops sales, marketing, and branding plans.
-Prior to joining ESP/NextStop, Matthew served as a Corporate Asset Project Manager for Choice Hotels International.
-Prior to that, he was a Branch Manager for CitiFinancial and worked in Sales and Marketing at The Walt Disney Company.
+Matthew joined Elden Street Players in 2012 and is responsible for strategic leadership of all non-artistic initiatives.
+Prior to joining ESP/NextStop, Matthew held financial management positions at Choice Hotels International and Citi, and Sales and Marketing at The Walt Disney Company.

 Matthew received his BS (magna cum laude) in Hospitality Management from Boston University.
-He is also a passionate performer who has appeared in both musical theater and choral productions at ESP/NextStop, around the DC area, as well as nationally.
+Thompson has also appeared in musical theater, choral productions, and voice-over at NextStop, around the DC area, as well as nationally.

 Jack is a young theatre artist who has designed, painted, and built scenery at venues all over the country.
 He has designed scenery for Thelma Theatre (DC), Wellfleet Harbor Actors Theatre (MA), Thunder Bay Theatre (MI), Theatre B (ND), and Dakota Stage (ND).
 Jack held other scenic production positions with American Players Theatre (WI), Greenbrier Valley Theatre (WV), Ozark Actors Theatre (MO), and The Fargo/Moorhead Opera (ND).
 He holds a BFA in Theatre Arts (Design/Tech Emphasis) from North Dakota State University and would like to thank mentors Dean Bellin and Tiffany Fier.

 Jaclyn Young has a passion for the arts, and has been working professionally in Theatre Education since 2004.
 She studied Theatre at the College of William and Mary, and has been fortunate to work in the education departments of many theatres including Round House Theatre, The Shakespeare Theatre, Imagination Stage, Civic Theatre of Allentown, and Prairie Fire Children’s Theatre.
-Jaclyn is a proud FCPS Theatre teacher at Whitman Middle School in Alexandria.
+Jaclyn is a proud FCPS Theatre teacher.